 Student development and networking

-An induction event takes place at the start of year 1 to introduce the students to each other, attended by supervisors and the management team, thereby encouraging networking across the partnership.
+An induction event takes place at the start of year 1 to introduce the students to each other and the management team, encouraging networking across the partnership.
 The day incorporates gateway sessions on bioinformatics to introduce students to dealing with quantitative data and imaging and image analysis to highlight the range and applications of the imaging technologies that can be accessed for training.